moeen-mahmud/osmynt/apps/osmynt/README.md

 ## Features

 - **Real-Time Code Sharing**: Share your code snippets in real-time with your team members.
-- **Inline Completion**: Get code completion of the received code snippets like the Copilot.
+- **End-to-End Encryption**: All the code snippets are encrypted end-to-end.
+No one can read the code snippets except the intended recipients.
-- **Syntax Highlighting**: Syntax highlighting for the shared code snippets in real-time according to the language.
+- **Team Collaboration**: Share the code within your team members.
 - **Versatile Use Cases**: Whether you're pair programming, debugging or maybe doing a trial and error; just share the code or get the code from your team members, make necessary changes and share the code back!!
+You can even use it for sharing environment variables, API keys, etc.
-- **Code Snippet History**: Get the shared code snippets for a session, even if you're not online!
+- **Offline Support**: You can share the code snippets even when you're offline.
+The code snippets are stored in the local storage of the extension and will be synced when you're online.
+Additionally, we can view the previous code snippets which you shared or received.

 🔥 **AND MUCH MORE POSSIBILITIES.
 STAY TUNED FOR MORE FEATURES** 🔥